Cliabhach/publish_docs/README.md

 ## Limitations

+### Adding docs changes to the repo

+Since documentation tends to take up an awful lot of space, we try to reuse existing files where possible.
+To that end we generate new docs right on top of existing documentation, and create a patch out of the diff between the old and new.

+We make three assumptions about the process:

+1. Generated documentation is stored on its own branch.
+2. Each commit on that branch has just one version of the docs.
+3. That branch already exists and has at least one commit.

+This matches a classic 'gh-pages' approach to GitHub Pages, but you don't _have_ to follow that.
+The settings part of your GitHub repo lets you choose to load documentation from any branch, not just one called 'gh-pages', and of course the one-version-per-commit thing is just a convention.

+Keeping those three assumptions, though, does make it a lot easier for this project to work properly.
+In a future version of `publish_docs`, perhaps we'll support more kinds of repo configuration.
+The wiki for a GitHub project is only a special kind of Git Repository, after all, so there might even be an option to upload markdown-style docs into that.

 ### Our stance on command-line `dartdoc` options

 There are things that `dartdoc` can do that are only configured with